Pei-Xu/pei-xu.github.io/_pages/about.md

 **Pei Xu**, Jean-Bernard Hayet, Ioannis Karamouzas

 _IEEE Robotics and Automation Letters_.<br />
-Also going to appear in _IEEE International Conference on Robotics and Automation_, 2024.
+Also in _IEEE International Conference on Robotics and Automation_, 2024.

 <a href="https://arxiv.org/abs/2302.10873" class="paper-link" title="Paper"></a>
 <a href="https://youtu.be/wg6laeYpnW8" class="video-link" title="Video"></a>